squishyratz/squishyratz.github.io/_posts/2015-05-21-welcome-to-the-squishy-rat-family.md

 ---
 layout: post
-title:  "Meet the ratz!"
+title:  "Welcome to the Squishy Rat Family"
 date:   2016-05-21 13:44:39 -0400
 categories: ratz
 ---

-The ratz owner will give a nice introduction.
+The rat owner will give a nice introduction.